-Other views of language and communication reinstated meaning creation to the communication process, thus shifting the focus away from a predetermined answer - or message - and thus raising our awareness of the role of language as a transparent medium for the communication of social knowledge (Alvesson and Karreman, 2000).
+Other views of language and communication reinstated meaning creation to the communication process, thus shifting the focus away from a predetermined answer-or message-and thus raising our awareness of the role of language as a transparent medium for the communication of social knowledge (Alvesson and Karreman, 2000).
 The legitimate issue of granting change recipients a voice and the importance of critical discourse in attending to the margins and to suppressed voices has been emphasized (Hardy and Phillips, 1999).
 The goal of language has become that of constructing shared meanings (Shotter, 1998).
 Taking into account diversity among groups and the embodiment of rationality in particular social and emotional contexts, the onus shifted from conversations as accomplishments to the potential of conversations to inspire change communication for people wanting to understand, people wanting to be understood, and people wanting to feel hopeful - but without doubting their roles, and without feeling vulnerable to criticism and attack.

 Change agents thus appear to have more than working model regarding communication.
-One working model tends to rely on communication as being the instrument of change - whereby they strive to deliver effective messages about a predetermined change.
+One working model tends to rely on communication as being the instrument of change-whereby they strive to deliver effective messages about a predetermined change.
 Another working model tends to conceive of communication as a means of giving more people a voice in the change process.
 Communication in the second sense then creates a shared meaning that facilitates a particular change.

-We contend that the working models are too limiting.
+We contend that the variety presented by such working models is too limiting.
 That is, neither view can grapple with realities of communicating change.
 The first working model appears to privilege the message at the expense of involvement of any person other than the change agents; the second working model appears to privilege relationships and participation at the expense of the message.
 Both take for granted that conversation is sufficient to generate changes in texts through a widespread circulation of messages.
 But the reality of change is that people need to be able to recursively communicate and connect with people.
+In particular, we Author Disidentified 3/9/07 1:25 PM Formatted: Font color: Black

-In particular, we hope to suggest the need to return the discovery of what is largely inter-discursive to the communication process and preserve in balance the idea of a message (although not a static, reified message).
+Author Disidentified 3/9/07 1:25 PM Formatted: Font color: Black hope to suggest the need to return the discovery of what is largely inter-discursive to the communication process and preserve in balance the idea of a message (although not a static, reified message).

 To develop a dynamic view of the communication process for organizational change, we turn to the Russian philosopher and literary critic Mikhail Bakhtin (1895-1975).
-Bakhtin's anthropology retains the idea of a strong, unique self; he grounds his idea of knowledge in communication; we can only know something where we have multiple persons communicating, i.e. a polyphony.
 Valuable insights have been gained from Bakhtin's conception of language (Baxter and Montgomery, 1996; Boje, 2001; Matthews, 1998), the role of dialogue in the process of creating meaning (Gergen and Thatchenkery, 1996; Jabri, 2005a; Kellett, 1999) and organizational learning (Oswick et al., 2000), and the role of Bakhtin's notion of polyphony in understanding organizations as being comprised of multiple discourses (Boje, 2007; Hazen, 1994; Jabri, 2004).